matyasrichter/mapf-cbs/README.md

 ## Performance

-The presented implementation is able to solve most MovingAI maps with the associated benchmarks reduced to about 50 agents per map within seconds.
+The presented implementation is able to solve most MovingAI maps with the associated benchmarks with tens to hundreds of agents.
 Full benchmarks (i.e. all 1000 agents on the Berlin256 map) take significantly more time and would probably require further optimizations in the form of agent merging (MA-CBS [1]) or pairwise symmetry resolving [2], but these are out of the scope of this implementation.
+This is extremely prevalent when running the benchmark `random-32-32-20-even-1-2`, where there are several agents forced to pass each other in opposite directions in narrow corridors.

 When profiling the application on large instances, the clear leader in CPU time is the low-level solver, more specifically its priority queue operations.